segmentstream-com/segmentstream-com.github.io/_docs/guides/bigquery-table-descriptions.md

 `event.listing.sortBy`|The value by which the user has sorted the list.

 `event.quantity`|The amount of something, for example, the number of products.
 Used in events such as Added Product, Removed Product and so on
-`event.step`|Step number in the funnel.
-Used in events such as Viewed Checkout Step, Completed Checkout Step and so on